 Now, that’s clearly an extreme view, and I’m not necessarily anti-essentialist.
 We’re finite beings, and provisional points of reference are handy.
 Even across the vast sweep of the whole of human history, there are useful generalisations and narrative threads to help us orientate ourselves.
 The fault in essentialism here is the old one of mistaking the map for the territory — all the more serious if your map doesn’t even abstract the territory very well.

 A major problem is that Jansen fails to distinguish clearly between nomadic foraging, or hunting and gathering — which, at various levels of complexity, has by a long stretch dominated human history, accounting for over 90% of our 200,000 years — and nomadic pastoralism.
 The latter is what most people (including Jansen, it seems) think of when they think of nomads — camel-riding Bedouin, for example.
 For Jansen, the most jaundiced sedentary view of them — basically, thieving no-good parasites — is the truth.
 When he says that ‘an abundant historical record backs up this common perception’, well, it’s hard to know what to say really.
 He’s right that nomads have been over-romanticised.
 But it’s not surprising that someone who fails to grasp the idea of bias in people’s accounts of Others also has trouble with the idea that demonisation and romanticisation are another dyad, locked together in a mutual distortion of reality.
 When ‘common perception’ supports his prejudice, it’s a positive thing, but then: ‘contrary to popular belief, nomads are often neither “free” nor egalitarian.’
 Suddenly he’s punching air, lost in a false debate.
 He’s as mixed up as common perceptions are, since egalitarianism has indeed never been a common feature of nomadic pastoralists — but it is common among nomadic hunter-gatherers.
-No mention of the ‘indelible print’ this common heritage may have left on us all.
+No mention of the ‘indelible print’ that this common heritage may have left on us all.

 I confess my own research has focused on hunter-gatherers, and I know less about pastoralists.
 My sense is that while there may be some lines to be drawn connecting these different forms of nomadism, for the most part it’s more accurate to see the antagonism between nomadic pastoralists and sedentary farmers as an intra-agricultural dynamic.
 And the important thing to grasp about pastoralists and sedentary cultures — in contrast to nomadic foragers — is that genuine rootlessness is more a feature of both pastoralists and the ‘sedentary’ than it is of hunter-gatherers.
 This counter-intuitive fact is described in Hugh Brody’s superb book, The Other Side of Eden: Hunter-Gatherers, Farmers, and the Shaping of the World.
 Jansen rightly roots discussion of the sedentist versus (pastoralist) nomad dynamic in the Biblical story of Cain and Abel.
 But he fails to notice that it is Cain, the farmer, after murdering Abel but before founding the first city, who is condemned to wander.
 Brody comments: